 How can you safely store formula on road trips?

-Safely storing and accurately mixing formula can be a struggle on the road.
+Safely storing and accurately mixing formula can be a struggle on the road, so knowing a few tips and tricks when traveling with baby formula is key.
 Rather than attempting to make bottles on-the-go, we recommend making bottles ahead of your trip and storing them in your diaper bag for convenient travel feeding.

 The easiest –– and most accurate –– way to make bottles ahead of your road trip is with the Formula Pro Advanced Baby Formula Dispenser.
 The Formula Pro Advanced makes perfectly blended bottles at the ideal consistency for your newborn with just the push of a button.